Don’t blame your CRM system

 The main users of CRM are salespeople.
 And salespeople are renowned social beasts who thrive on competition.
 They much rather spend that extra hour making 10 more calls than filling out reports.
 This, albeit laudable, is a double-edged sword.

-Yes, we want our sales guys to be self-starters that relentlessly chase up our leads but we also need them to be strong pillars to our teams.
+Yes, we want our sales folks to be self-starters that relentlessly chase up our leads but we also need them to be strong pillars in our teams.
 Lone wolves hungry for their next commission cheque will not reinforce your business.
 Sure, they may boost your revenue in the short-term but the knowledge they possess on your prospects and deals will go with them if they decide to leave the business.